MikeHopley/ftl-ships-strategy/index.md

 As on Stealth B, keeping oxygen below 50% decreases the chance of weapons/cloaking being hit.
 With fast weapons though (and a long walk to sensors), it's not worth using the weapons depower trick.

-90% evade during cloak gives you good defences, but you can still get unlucky -- especially against drones.
+90% evade during cloak gives you good defences, but you can still get unlucky&thinsp;&mdash;&thinsp;especially against drones.
 Spending your first 25 scrap on a weapons buffer significantly improves survivability: those weapons are your strongest defence early on.

 After that, save up for shields and weapons.
 If you see a great weapon, buy it before shields.
 Also consider buying temporary weapons, such as an Ion Blast.

 Once you have shields, upgrading them is not urgent (since you have cloak too).
 You can skip shields-3, which effectively does the same job as your weapons buffer.
 However, shields-4 is still a priority, and getting it early gives you more chance of training evade against the easier enemies in sector 2.
 Also remember you can use the Mini Beam as an Anti-bio Beam, increasing the value of shields-4.

-Distress beacons are less good than usual -- probably still better than an unmarked beacon, but worse than a guaranteed fight.
+Distress beacons are less good than usual&thinsp;&mdash;&thinsp;probably still better than an unmarked beacon, but worse than a guaranteed fight.

 ### Balance Mod